RaulPPelaez/UAMMD/README.md

 An Integrator is an entity that has the ability of moving the particle positions to the next time step.
 In order to do so it can hold any number of Interactors and use them to compute the forces at any time.

+**Measurables**

+A Measurable is any computation that has to be performed between steps of the simulation, it can be any magnitud that is calculated from the simulation state (positions, forces..).
+A measurable can compute the energy, the radial function distribution or any arbitrary computation that does not change the simulation state.

 ----------------